uderbashi/GTU_Thesis_LaTeX_Template/README.md

 ## GTUThesis Class

-The [GTUThesis.cls](#gtuthesiscls) is the star of the show here, where the style of the thesis of GTU is defined.
+[GTUThesis.cls](#gtuthesiscls) is the star of the show here, where the style of the thesis of GTU is defined.
 The user is expected to use some functions, and the demo `main.tex` shows how it is used.
 But for the sake of completion,  here is the documentation for the functions which the user is expected to call in their main.

 ### Declare Class